snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 **Note that with external tables, the BigQuery UI's validator isn't guaranteed to accurately reflect the amount of data your query scans - so vigilance is advised.**

 Bad rows are stored at time-partitioned filepaths, so we can trim the `_FILE_NAME` pseudo-column to a timestamp-format string and convert it to limit our queries.
-In standardSQL, this is done as follows:
+In standard SQL, this is done as follows:

 ```SQL
 DATE(PARSE_TIMESTAMP('%Y-%m-%dT%H:%M:%S', LTRIM(REGEXP_EXTRACT(_FILE_NAME, 'output-[0-9]+-[0-9]+-[0-9]+T[0-9]+:[0-9]+:[0-9]+'), 'output-')))
 ```

-Using this in a `WHERE` clause will result in only the files with relevant dates are scanned.
+Using this in a `WHERE` clause will result in only the files with relevant dates being scanned.

 #### 1.2 Counting bad rows per error: